various-projects/jsib-ts/readme.md

-Finally after reachin a Senior WebMonkey level I decided to finish up this piece of… code.
+Finally after reaching a Senior WebMonkey level I decided to finish up this piece of… code.
 I mean, the [JSib](https://github.com/various-projects/JSib).
 Not even 10 years has passed since I started it… or has it?
-Anyway, this time it in TypeScript.
+Anyway, this time it's in TypeScript.
 Hope that'll clean things up enough for me to finish it in no time.